microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ## Variable capturing quirks

-Take a quick second to guess whta the output of the following snippet is:
+Take a quick second to guess what the output of the following snippet is:

 ```ts
 for (var i = 0; i < 10; i++) {